iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 .. note::

-	All of the data transfer functions return an :class:`Operations` object, which can be used to execute all operations.
+	All of the data transfer functions return an :class:`TransferManager` object, which can be used to execute all operations.
 	With the option :code:`dry_run=True` you can retrieve these operations before executing them.
-This enables you to check what will be transferred before the actual transfer using the :meth:`Operations.print_summary` method.
+This enables you to check what will be transferred before the actual transfer using the :meth:`TransferManager.print_summary` method.

 .. currentmodule:: ibridges.data_operations